NovalisTheMagician/Calculus/README.md

 # Calculus
-A calculator written in Java
+A math calculator written in java

+It features a free-form math input with correct operator precedence (braces not supported) It supports the four basic operators '+', '-', '*', '/'